Common Types of Criminal Charges in Arizona

 If you have been charged with Arson or are being questioned in an Arson investigation, contact their Phoenix, Arizona criminal defense attorneys to discuss representation.
 They can help you.

-Burglary is a serious offense and their Phoenix and Tucson area criminal defense attorneys have extensive experience defending the charge.
+Burglary is a serious offense and their Phoenix and Tempe area criminal defense attorneys have extensive experience defending the charge.
 In Arizona, there are three different degrees of burglary classifications.
 Burglary in the third degree is a Class 4 Felony and occurs when one enters or remains unlawfully in a non-residential structure or in a fenced commercial or residential yard with the intent to commit any theft or any other felony crime.
 Second degree burglary is a Class 3 Felony when one intends to commit theft or any other felony in a residential structure.
 If a defendant or an accomplice commits burglary when possession of a deadly weapon, a dangerous instrument or explosives, then the defendant faces a Class 2 Felony if the burglary was committed in a residence.

 In Arizona, there are two types of bribery.
 One type involves public officials and the other involves the private business sector.
-The Phoenix and Tucson area criminal defense attorneys with Montano Arentz & Associates, PLLC have experience defending both public and private bribery charges.
+The Phoenix and Tempe area criminal defense attorneys with Montano Arentz & Associates, PLLC have experience defending both public and private bribery charges.
 Calls them to discuss your case.

 The Arizona Criminal Code classifies bribery as Bribery of a Public Servant when one confers a benefit upon a government employee with the intent to influence that public servant's vote or judgment.
 The public servant is also indicted for bribery if he in fact solicits, accepts or agrees to accept the benefit.
 Bribery of a government employee is a Class 4 Felony.